 Requirements for a Polish LLC

-The limited liability company in Poland (abbreviated Sp. z.o.o.) must have at least one shareholder and the contributions to the capital can be made in cash or in kind.
-One restriction is in place regarding the formation of the Polish limited liability company (LLC): one company with a single shareholder cannot incorporate another company with a sole shareholder.
+The limited liability company in Poland (abbreviated Sp. z.o.o.) is founded by at least one shareholder and the contributions to the capital can be made in cash or in kind.
+A restriction applies in terms of the company founder for an LLC: one company with a single shareholder cannot incorporate another company with a sole shareholder.
 The minimum capital contribution is PLN 5,000.

 Our Polish law firm is able to provide you with complete company incorporation services, including drawing up documents like the Articles of Association.